-Each LCH clearing service is subject to monthly service reviews based on key performance indicators.
+Each LCH SA clearing service is subject to monthly service reviews based on key performance indicators.
 During these reviews, average/peak daily volumes and projections over a twelve period are compared to the capacity against which each clearing system has been tested.
 Corrective actions plans are defined where required.

-Furthermore, ahead of the implementation of any new product or system change, LCH performs testing to provide assurance that system capacity will be, or will remain, adequate for normal and stressed volumes.
+LCH SA performs testing to provide assurance that system capacity will be, or will remain, adequate for normal and stressed volumes.